-- 3.7.1 Student Debt: When a student is in debt, either in relation to University/College fees or his or her College bill, the appropriate Tutor is to be informed by the Finance Office.
-Decisions on the recovery of overdue debts from students will be taken jointly by the Tutor/Senior Tutor and Bursar. - 3.7.2 Life Member and Fellows Debt: When a Life Member has overdue accounts; the College Registrar will be informed, and will make contact with the Life Member to request the debt is cleared.
-The Bursar will be informed if this is still overdue and will make contact.
+- 3.7.1 Student Debt: When a student is in debt, either in relation to University/College fees or his or her College bill, the appropriate Tutor is to be informed by the FinanceOffice.
+Decisions on the recovery of overdue debts from students will be taken jointly by the Tutor/Senior Tutor and Bursar. - 3.7.2 Life Member and Fellows Debt: When a Life Member or Fellow has overdue accounts; the Bursar will be informed, who will make contact to request the debt is cleared.